 With one of spring’s earliest, most-vibrant blooms, the plant was a popular indication of winter’s passing and the coming of priests from far-off, who could finally perform the much-needed services for our early settlers.
 It’s no surprise then how Amelanchier Canadensis—the plant’s scientific name—became known colloquially as the serviceberry.
 It’s a folklorish explanation, but interesting nonetheless.
 And the plant’s other names are too: shadblow/shadfly (because it fruits in June when the shad swim into the rivers), sugarplum, and juneberry—just to name a few.

 Interesting as its nomenclature is, the best thing about the serviceberry is not its history, but its beauty and function.
-Its lush white flowers provide excellent scenery just when we need it most, and the sweet and plentiful fruit it produces every summer is a delicious offering for both humans and animals alike.
+Its lush white flowers provide excellent scenery that landscape designers and architects love, and the sweet and plentiful fruit it produces every summer is a delicious offering for both humans and animals alike.
 Its benefits also include extraordinary support for our ailing population of pollinating bees and abundant sustenance for a very happy sampling of almost every feathery friend around.
 In short, the serviceberry is a gorgeous, essential part of our native environment with a great history that’s a joy to share.

-If you’re interested in adding the serviceberry to your landscape, you’re in luck: it’s a hardy, disease and pest resistant plant that thrives in the zone we live in (psst: 7).
+If you’re interested in adding the serviceberry to your landscape, you’re in luck: it’s a hardy, disease and pest resistant plant that thrives in hardiness zones 4-8.
 We strongly recommend adding it to your garden or mixing it in with a section of trees if you’ve got them.
 There are many ways to get your hands on one—but be advised that seeds and cuttings are difficult to nurture and may take years to flourish.
 Your best bet is most definitely with a young, nursery grown specimen already past its initial growing pains.